bazel-contrib/SIG-rules-authors/go-tutorial.md

 Use your favorite editor and create a file named "WORKSPACE" in the root directory of your project.

-Edit the WORKSPCE file and include the following StarLark code.
+Edit the WORKSPACE file and include the following StarLark code.

 ```